renovatebot/renovate/docs/usage/noise-reduction.md

 For some people, it's noisy only if they get a notification or email from GitHub.
 For others, too many commits in their `master` branch may be "noise".
 In other words, your mileage may vary.
 Please contact the author if you have any ideas on this topic!
+(How to contact the author (Rhys), do you want them to mail, Twitter, open a issue on GitHub?)

 ## Package Grouping